SwissDataScienceCenter/renku/docs/topic-guides/sessions/session-basics.rst

 Create autostart links
 ~~~~~~~~~~~~~~~~~~~~~~

-Autostart links simplify starting a session and landing there without requiring any further
+Autostart links are a good way to give others access to sessions, since they bring the
+visitor directly into a session without having to search for projects or provide any
-clicking on the UI.
-Unless you change options, the autostart link will pick the default branch
+information.
+The standard behavior is for the autostart link to use the default branch
-on the target project; if any session is already running, the user lands there.
-Otherwise, a
+on the target project; if any session is already running, the user is taken there there.
-session is started either from the previously unsaved work (if any) or the latest commit.
+Otherwise, a session is started either from the previously unsaved work (if any) or the
+latest commit.

 You can :ref:`customize this behavior <customize_autostart_behavior_anchor>` to match specific
 needs.

 To create an autostart link from a RenkuLab deployment, you can open a project, go to
 the :ref:`"Start session with options" <start_with_options_anchor>` page, and click on the
-dropdown menu on the `Start session` button on the bottom right.
+dropdown menu on the `Start session` button on the bottom right, and select the `Create link`
+option.

 A modal will open where you can change some default values and copy the URL as text or markdown.